Sup2point0/Quarkdown/docs/quarks.md

 # Quarks

+> [!NOTE]
+> This page is currently under construction.
+Apologies for incomplete or inaccurate content.

 Quarkdown extracts metadata and processing directives through *quarks*.
 These are added to Markdown documents via HTML comments (which aren’t rendered) containing a `#QUARK` flag.